mikesname/ehri-gb-test/content/services.md

 ---

 {{< intro >}}
-Below are some of the innovative services created by EHRI for use by all:
+Below you will find an overview of the innovative services EHRI provides for users:
 {{< /intro >}}